2025

 These comps explore three stylistic directions: an experimental, immersive photographic approach using digital screens and underwater imagery; an illustrative concept inspired by musical notation and the idea of a marine “ensemble”; and a final hybrid that combines elements of both.

-In the end, I chose the digital direction for its accuracy to the exhibit and idea of "living data", while incorporating the “wave” from the second comp.
-Depth, audio-like linework, and a cyan-blue palette create an underwater feel.
+In the end, I chose the digital direction for its accuracy to the idea of "living data", while incorporating the “wave” from the second comp.
+Depth, audio-like linework, and a cyan-blue palette are all used to create an underwater feel.

 Final System